KhaledSoliman/openlane-cloud-backend-typescript/README.md

 * Under supervision of:
     * Dr. Mohamed Shalan
     * Mohamed Kassem
-* Documentation inspired by this [google documentation](https://cloud.google.com/architecture/deploying-containerized-workloads-slurm-cluster-compute-engine#installling_singularity_container_platform)
+* Some of the documentation inspired by this [google documentation](https://cloud.google.com/architecture/deploying-containerized-workloads-slurm-cluster-compute-engine#installling_singularity_container_platform)